 Castor focuses on issues vital to Tampa Bay area families and businesses and is committed to building a stronger economy.
 She works on initiatives that create jobs, improve schools, provide access to affordable health care, and protect consumers and the environment.

 Castor is an outspoken advocate on behalf of the hardworking families, students and seniors of the Tampa Bay region.
-She successfully worked to raise the minimum wage, cut taxes for middle-class families, increase the amount of Pell grants for students, improve Medicare and extend unemployment benefits.
-She hosted six foreclosure prevention workshops designed to help homeowners stay in their homes.
-In 2008, Castor successfully passed a new law that permits college students and their families to remain eligible for student loans during times of dispute with insurance companies over medical bills.
+She has successfully worked to raise the minimum wage, cut taxes for middle-class families, increase the amount of Pell grants for students, improve Medicare and extend unemployment benefits.
+During the housing downturn, she hosted numerous foreclosure prevention workshops designed to help homeowners stay in their homes.
+And, during the economic recovery, Castor has hosted job fairs to connect neighbors to hundreds of job opportunities.

+Jobs for Tampa Bay is Castor's No. 1 priority.
 Castor has successfully fought to bring new jobs to the Tampa Bay area, including the Port of Tampa, Port Manatee, University of South Florida, H. Lee Moffitt Cancer Center & Research Institute, Tampa International Airport, MacDill Air Force Base and new community health centers.
-She also has brought new jobs to the Encore redevelopment in downtown Tampa, the I-4/ Selmon Crosstown Connector initiative and Florida’s proposed high-speed rail line.
+She also has brought new jobs by championing federal funding to support the Encore redevelopment in downtown Tampa, the I-4/ Selmon Crosstown Connector initiative and Florida’s proposed high-speed rail line.
 Castor worked to capture every job and investment dollar area under the American Recovery and Reinvestment Act.

 Working for Quality, Affordable Health Care